Tech Exec’s Evolving Tech Priorities

 Reflecting on historical awakenings: from freedom struggles in America to rights for black people, women’s suffrage, and even the freedom to choose seats in restaurants.
 Advocating for the right causes demonstrates a true awakening, showcasing improved word choice, structure, and eloquence.

-In today’s world, it’s a disheartening truth that courage is often required to do what is morally right.
-The principles of diversity, equity, and inclusion, while challenging for some, are undoubtedly the correct direction for progress.
-As a tech executive, you might face opposition within your organization.
-It is your duty to remain steadfast and advocate for the right decisions.
-It is imperative to implement hiring practices that ensure equal opportunities for all, regardless of their background.
-Every individual, no matter their differences, merits an equitable chance at success.
+In today’s world, it’s a sad reality that courage is often needed to do what is morally right.
+The principles of diversity, equity, and inclusion, though challenging for some, undeniably pave the way for progress.
+As a tech executive, you may encounter resistance within your organization.
+It is your responsibility to stay resolute and advocate for the right decisions.
+Implementing hiring practices that ensure equal opportunities for everyone, regardless of background, is essential.
+Every individual, regardless of differences, deserves a fair chance at success.

 Day in the Life of a Tech Executive